LaupWing/Conference/docs/README.md

 The first was a good friend of his called David Thomas who had written a book called The Pragmatic Programmer.
 The advice David gave was that Programmers should learn a language every year.
 Bruce was contemplating about learning a language, because he had some prejudices about this programming language.
 David said to Bruce that he can only judge a programming language if he had tried it.

+Later Bruce met Yukihiro Matz Matsumoto (which was Bruce his idol during this time) who wrote the programming language Ruby.
+A famous quote of Matz is "Programmers often feel joy when they can concentrate on the creative side of programming".
+And during that time Ruby was that kind of language which hasnt many compile errors (like javascript a bit).
+Which is terribly bad.
+But people had joy coding in Ruby.
+So had Bruce.
+Bruce was writing Ruby programs for the company he worked for.
+But the fact that Ruby had fewer compile errors is not a good thing.
+So he sought for a way out.

+Bruce wrote a new book called 7 Languages in 7 Days.
+The foreword of this book was written by Joe Armstrong, also a good friend of Bruce.
+Joe had a crazy way of bringing joy to everyone for programming languages.
+Joe helped Bruce with writing a chapter about the programming language prologue and sharing his joy with Bruce.

+The second half of the speech was about the science behind having joy and his stress at his work.
+Bruce lost joy at his work by the day.
+The reason was because he did the same thing every day.
+He wrote the language Ruby everyday and due to  his hearth problems he had to stop working there.

+He started a new company and he needed to recruit new coders.
+Bruce was curious what made a developer a good developer.
+After some digging he found a research that proved that the thing that made joy was curiosity.
+Curiosity sparks Joy.
+So the answer to what makes joy is that you have to Learn more!
+And by having more fun the productivity is much higher at work.
+So take time to learn more about programming which sparks your curiosity.